vanBoxtel/Thesis/README.md

-# Contains my Bachelor and Master thesis for phd applications
+# Contains my Bachelor and Master thesis for phd applications, just click the file to open.